2024 Best Liberal Arts / Sciences & Humanities Schools in Idaho

 Top Idaho Schools in Liberal Arts / Sciences & Humanities

 Any student who is interested in liberal arts / sciences & humanities has to look into Brigham Young University - Idaho.
-Located in the town of Rexburg, BYU - I is a private not-for-profit university with a fairly large student population.
+Located in the distant town of Rexburg, BYU - I is a private not-for-profit university with a fairly large student population.
 A Best Colleges rank of #668 out of 2,217 schools nationwide means BYU - I is a great university overall.

-Located in the city of Lewiston, Lewis - Clark State College is a public college with a small student population.
+Located in the small city of Lewiston, Lewis - Clark State College is a public college with a small student population.
 This college ranks 10th out of 10 schools for overall quality in the state of Idaho.

-There were approximately 90 liberal arts / sciences & humanities students who graduated with this degree at Lewis - Clark State College in the most recent data year.
-Students who receive their degree from the liberal arts / sciences & humanities program make an average of $26,184 in their early career salary.
+There were approximately 97 liberal arts / sciences & humanities students who graduated with this degree at Lewis - Clark State College in the most recent year we have data available.
+Students who receive their degree from the liberal arts / sciences & humanities program make around $26,184 in the first couple years of their career.

 Located in the midsize city of Boise, Boise State is a public university with a fairly large student population.
 A Best Colleges rank of #526 out of 2,217 schools nationwide means Boise State is a great university overall.